sharadmv/beginner-hackjam/README.md

 We'll be using the [sqlite](http://www.sqlite.org/about.html) database to store our cheeps.
 It's conveniently packaged with Python, so we don't need to install anything!

 Okay, so what's `sqlite`.
 Well, you might have heard of SQL before.
-It stands for *Structured Query Language* and it's a language you use to query a database for data, or simply put.
+It stands for *Structured Query Language* and it's a language you use to query a database for data.
 In SQL databases, data is organized into *tables*, which have rows and columns. `sqlite` is just an example of a SQL database.
 If you're curious as to what differentiates `sqlite` from other databases, check out the [wiki page](http://en.wikipedia.org/wiki/SQLite).

 Let's begin using `sqlite`!